zhou-dong/elevator-control-system/README.md

 At first, I don't want to let the "Central Control System" to control every step of the elevators.
 Each elevator should have it's own way to traversal among the floors.

-After control system received a pickup request, control system will ask all elevators the distance away from pickup floor.
-Every elevator will compute a distance by itself, then response the result to control system.
-Finally control system will choose the nearest elevator to pickup passenger.
+Steps after controller received pickup (int pickupFloor, int destFloor) :

+1. Controller received pickup request.
+2. Controller create a `request` and store it in `pending-request-list`.
+3. Controller broadcast the `request` to all elevators.
+4. All elevators compute the distance from pickup Floor, then response to controller.
+4. Controller choose the nearest elevator to handle the request.
+5. The nearest elevator pickup the request and call the controller to remove the request from `pending-request-list`.

 ## Data Structures, Algorithms and Design Patterns